 - A vehicle to move hazardous items.

-- A vehicle that can haul a 10,000lbs. trailer.
+- A vehicle that can haul 10,000lbs. trailer.
 (The total weight of the trailer and the vehicle towing it must not be more than 26,000 lbs.).

 Class C Restricted

-This type of license only applies to individuals with a student permit, disabled golf cart permit, or an emergency permit.
+This type of license only applies to individuals with a student permit, a disabled golf cart permit, or an emergency permit.

-If you have a Class C driver’s license in Deschutes County, you have the same driving privileges as the holders of a Class C commercial license, except exclusion from commercial use or motorcycle requirements.
+If you have a Class C driver’s license in Deschutes County, you have the same driving privileges as the holders of a Class C commercial license, except for exclusion from commercial use or motorcycle requirements.
 If you own a moped or wish to operate one, you must also get a Class C license.
 Firefighters or paramedics that drive emergency vehicles must possess this license as well.
 This license also applies to persons that own a recreational vehicle or an autocycle for self-use.